 Equipping Scientists and Communities

-How The Ocean Foundation Builds Ocean Acidification Resilience Around the Globe
+How The Ocean Foundation Builds Ocean and Climate Resilience Around the Globe

-Across the globe, ocean chemistry is changing fast.
-As the ocean becomes more acidic, marine life and the communities that depend on it can’t easily adapt.
+Across the globe, the ocean is changing fast.
+And as it changes, marine life and the communities that depend on it should be equipped with the tools to adapt.

-Mitigating ocean acidification is critical.
-Our International Ocean Acidification Initiative supports scientists, policymakers, and communities by monitoring and analyzing ocean chemistry, engaging with partners, and helping enact legislation.
-We work to advance global OA frameworks and increase access to tools that allow scientists to understand and respond to a changing ocean.
+Local ocean science capacity is required to enable effective mitigation.
+Our Ocean Science Equity Initiative supports scientists, policymakers, and communities by monitoring and analyzing ocean changes, engaging with partners, and helping enact legislation.
+We work to advance global policy and research frameworks and increase access to tools that allow scientists to both understand and respond.

 We strive to ensure every country has a robust monitoring and mitigation strategy, driven by local experts to address local needs.
 Our Initiative is how we help build the science, policy and technical capacity of practitioners worldwide and in their home countries.

 GOA-ON in a Box

 The GOA-ON in a Box is a low-cost kit used for collecting weather-quality ocean acidification measurements.
 These kits have been distributed to scientists in sixteen countries in Africa, Pacific Small Island Developing States, and Latin America.